JacksonAllan/CC/README.md

 ### List

-A `list` is a doubly-linked list with sentinels.
+A `list` is a doubly linked list with sentinels.

 ```c
 #include <stdio.h>